Hubert Velud

-Hubert Velud (born 8 June 1959) is a French football manager and former player, who is currently the manager of the Algerian club MC Oran.
+Hubert Velud (born 8 June 1959) is a French football manager and former player, who is currently the manager of Comoros national football team.

 Playing career

 Velud was born in Villefranche-sur-Saône.
-A goalkeeper, played for Stade de Reims, Châlons-sur-Marne and Gap.
+As a goalkeeper, he played for Reims, Châlons-sur-Marne and Gap.

 Coaching career

-Velud coached has Châlons-sur-Marne, Gap, Paris FC, Gazélec Ajaccio, Clermont, Cherbourg, Créteil, Toulon, and Beauvais.
+Velud coached has Châlons-sur-Marne, Gap, Paris FC, Gazélec, Clermont, Cherbourg, Créteil, Toulon, and Beauvais.
 He has also managed the Togo national football team from 2009 to 2010.
 Velud was shot in the arm in a January 2010 attack by Angolan rebels on the team bus while traveling with Togo's national football team to the 2010 African Cup of Nations.

 He later returned to Créteil, then ventured to Morocco with Hassania Agadir, Tunisia with Stade Tunisien, and Algeria with ES Sétif, USM Alger, in which he won two consecutive Ligue 1 titles, and CS Constantine.

 In 2016, he took charge of TP Mazembe, securing four titles, including Linafoot, DR Congo Super Cup, Confederation Cup and CAF Super Cup.

 His next stop was Tunisian club Étoile du Sahel, guiding them to the semi-finals of the 2017 CAF Champions League, followed by a stint with Kuwait SC starting from May 2018.
 However, FIFA's suspension of their respective football association prevented them from participating in both AFC Champions League and Arab Club Championship.
 He then returned to North Africa, coaching Difaâ Hassani El Jadidi and JS Kabylie.

 In January 2020, he assumed the role of manager for Sudan, leading them to a second-place finish in their group during the 2021 Africa Cup of Nations qualification, and securing participation in the final tournament in Cameroon.
 However, disappointing performances in the 2021 FIFA Arab Cup and 2022 FIFA World Cup qualification, led to his dismissal in December 2021, despite the opportunity to lead Sudan during the 2021 Africa Cup of Nations.

 In April 2022, Velud was hired to coach Burkina Faso, where he led them to reach the round of 16 during the 2023 Africa Cup of Nations, before parting ways by mutual consent in February 2024.